Metro-Records/la-metro-dashboard/README.md

     git clone --recursive https://github.com/datamade/la-metro-dashboard.git
     cd la-metro-dashboard
     ```
-2. Build and run the la-metro-dashboard applicaton.
+2. Build la-metro-dashboard application, and create a local `.env` file.
+Fill
+in the absolute location of your GPG keyring, usually the absolute path for ` ~/.gnupg`.

     ```bash
     docker-compose build
+    cp .env.example .env
+    # Fill in the correct value for GPG_KEYRING_PATH
     ```

 3. Once the command exits, follow the instructions to build the [LA Metro Councilmatic application](https://github.com/datamade/la-metro-councilmatic#setup)